itancio/portfolio1/index.md

 ### Projects
 <div class="border-round"> Cookie Monster
   Project Description: This is a game development that generates a 2D world and player interaction with collectible items.
-I worked specifically on the interactivity of the program.
+I worked specifically on the interactivity of the program. <a href="https://github.com/itancio/cookiemonster"> github link </a>
 </div>
 <br>
 <div class="border-round"> Ants Vs. Bees